 Located at the old railroad terminal facilities, this museum will be a kid’s favorite!
 Explore the grounds, check out all of the awesome old trains, and take advantage of the beautiful location to shoot some family pictures!

 Sunset, moonlight, gospel, dolphin, lunch, and dinner cruises are all offered in Savannah.
 There are many options and most leave out from River Street.
 A river cruise is a relaxing way to see Savannah and a fantastic opportunity to occupy your guides while you grab a bite to eat!
 Taking a cruise is one of the most fun things to do in Savannah, GA.

 A visitor favorite and one of the coolest things to do in Savannah with kids, the Savannah Candy Kitchen will make all of your sweet tooth dreams come true!
 Rice Krispy treats, cookies, fruity sweets, chocolate, and much more await you at the Savannah Candy Kitchen.

 This is also another great place to buy something from Savannah to take home with you or take home to a friend or family member!

 When is The Best Time To Visit Savannah, Georgia With Kids?

 It’s no secret that Savannah can get very hot.
 (It is the south after all.)
-Even in the early fall there are days where the temperatures reach up to one hundred with high humidity.
+Even in the early fall, there are days when the temperatures reach up to one hundred with high humidity.
 For the best temperatures possible, consider visiting Savannah in spring or late fall.
 You can lower your chances of getting rained on while in Savannah by avoiding the rainiest month of the year, August.

 Other posts you might like: